 Skip to main content

-7 Halloween pet safety tips all pet parents should learn for a stress-free spooky season
+8 Halloween pet safety tips all pet parents should learn for a stress-free spooky season

-Essential Halloween pet safety tips to keep your fur baby relaxed this October 31
+Essential Halloween tips to keep your fur babies relaxed this October 31

 The spookiest night of the year can be just as fun for your furry friend as it is for you or your kids, though it may take some planning to ensure a happy and safe pet on Halloween.
-From moving the candy to double-checking your decorations, there’s a lot to be done!
+From moving the candy to double-checking your decorations, there’s much to do!
 Luckily, we’re here to help you get a head start on all the fun with a few Halloween pet safety tips.
+Soon, it won’t seem so frightening.

-Whether your fur baby has a wagging tail, a sweet purr, or colorful feathers, you can make this Halloween their best yet.
-Grab a pumpkin spice latte — it’s time to get spooky as we go over seven essential Halloween safety tips that all pet parents should follow.
+Whether your fur baby has a wagging tail, a sweet purr, or colorful feathers, you can make this Halloween their best ever.
+Grab a pumpkin spice latte — it’s time to get spooky as we review eight essential Halloween safety tips that all pet parents should follow.

-A black and white Border Collie wearing a skeleton costumes sits outside in a yard of autumn leaves
+A black and white Border Collie wearing a skeleton costumes sits outside in a yard of autumn leaves.

-With the exception of outdoor cats, who are more than used to the sights and sounds of the neighborhood, pets should stay inside on Halloween night.
+Except for outdoor cats, who are more than used to the sights and sounds of the neighborhood, pets should stay inside on Halloween night.
 Hanging out in the yard makes it easier for a dog or other four-legged friend to escape out of excitement, curiosity, or even fear.
 And with Halloween being the ideal time for pranks and scares, you never know what your dog might be frightened of.

 Cute cat in Halloween costume